-- an ultrasound to see if a nodule is present, how big it is, and if it contains fluid
+- ultrasound to see if a nodule is present, how big it is, and if it contains fluid

 - a biopsy to remove and test a small piece of tissue

-A fine needle biopsy or aspiration can show whether a nodule is malignant or not.
+A fine needle biopsy or aspiration can show whether a nodule is cancerous or not.
 The doctor will insert a thin needle into the thyroid gland and suction out a few cells for testing.